 - Along with step-by-step guides, this guide also includes recommendations of tested software that may help you fix the issue quicker.

 Google Chrome is a useful browsing application that caters to no less than 68 percent of the world’s internet browsing needs.
 Given the disparity, it is obvious that Google Chrome has little margin of error in competing for market share.

 However, that doesn’t mean issues are nonexistent.
 A common error in Chrome is that the cursor vanishes intermittently.

 Here are our tips and techniques to unveil your cursor and allow for a more smooth browsing experience with Google Chrome.

 What do I do if Google Chrome cursor disappears?

 If you notice that this browser issue still persists, then instead of going through the troubleshooting steps trying to fix it, you might as well switch to a different browser.

-More so, this build allow the browser to be fast and powerful, but certain particularities make it far less resource-intensive than its other Chromium counterparts.
+More so, this build allows the browser to be fast and powerful, but certain particularities make it far less resource-intensive than its other Chromium counterparts.

-As for cursor issues, Opera is highly customizable, and there is plenty of extensions that you can try to greatly enhance its functionality, so issues will no longer be a thing.
+As for cursor issues, Opera One is highly customizable, and there is plenty of extensions that you can try to greatly enhance its functionality.
+Also, this browser comes with it’s own AI.